jakubDoka/the-worst-midustry-plugin/README.md

 colors can be combined creating gradient.
 You have to use hex notation and separate colors with spaces.

 `description` is what shows up when you use `/ranks <rankName>`.
 This should describe rank purpose, some story or whatever, you can leave it blanc.
-The description supports a bundle, that's why you have to write each translation under the key. `default` key is fall back for players that are missing a translation.
+The description supports a the_worst_one.bundle, that's why you have to write each translation under the key. `default` key is fall back for players that are missing a translation.

 `displayed` determinate whether rank should be appended to players name.
 This is useful for common ranks like